Opar (fictional city): In the works of Burroughs

 After its initial appearance in Burroughs's second Tarzan novel, The Return of Tarzan (1913), Opar is revisited in the fifth, Tarzan and the Jewels of Opar (1916); the ninth, Tarzan and the Golden Lion (1923); and the fourteenth, Tarzan the Invincible (1930).
 Exiles from Opar also appear in Burroughs' 1936 juvenile story "Tarzan and the Tarzan Twins, with Jad-Bal-Ja, the Golden Lion" (later published as the second part of Tarzan and the Tarzan Twins in 1963).

 In the works of Farmer and Carey

-Philip José Farmer includes Opar in his fictional biography Tarzan Alive: A Definitive Biography of Lord Greystoke (1972), where Tarzan decides the hide the now abandoned city by diverting a river to bury it in sediment.
+Philip José Farmer includes Opar in his fictional biography Tarzan Alive: A Definitive Biography of Lord Greystoke (1972), where Tarzan decides to hide the now abandoned city by diverting a river to bury it in sediment.
 Opar is also the eponymous setting of Farmer's novels Hadon of Ancient Opar (1974) and Flight to Opar (1976).
 He originally planned to continue the series, leaving two incomplete works.
 The novel The Song of Kwasin and novella Kwasin and the Bear God were later completed by Christopher Paul Carey.
 Carey went on to write multiple Opar novellas, including Exiles of Kho (2012), Hadon, King of Opar (2015) and Blood of Ancient Opar (2016).